 This list is for a basic kit of planes I would use for furniture making in order of priority is as follows:

-1" shoulder plane (make that a 3/4" shoulder plane if you have small hands) - This plane is necessary if you want to make mortice and tenon joints accurately.
+This plane is necessary if you want to make mortice and tenon joints accurately.
 It can also be used for making along the grain rebates.

-This is only a basic kit and you can make a whole lot of nice furniture with these 4 planes.
+Note: This is only a basic kit and you can make a whole lot of nice furniture with these 4 planes.
 As your skill and confidence grows you will want to branch out into more complex designs which require more specialised planes.

 The following list is based on what you want to achieve which will vary from person to person.
 Here are the options in no particular order.